The passionate dance of Adamari López with a handsome presenter that the cameras captured

 In the middle of the celebration, the laughter and the toasts, a beautiful Adamari, dressed in a spectacular outfit, took the most handsome of the party to mark a most passionate dance.
 Nothing more and nothing less than a tango.
 There it is!

-“I could not stop dancing a tango with our queen Adamari López, newcomer from Miss Universe,” he wrote Rodner Figueroa, the lucky one to mark these little steps with the, why not say it, brilliant dancer.
+“I couldn’t stop dancing a tango with our queen Adamari López, newcomer from Miss Universe,” he wrote.
+Rodner Figueroa, the lucky one to mark these little steps with the, why not say it, brilliant dancer.

 The happy mommy of Alaïa He has not stopped smiling and dancing to life.
 She is tired of so many hours of work and going through a transformative stage on a physical and personal level, she always knows how to get the best of everything.